Viper Bowling Ball

 Most bowling balls lose between one or two ounces of weight when drilled.
 Anyway, some people pick to drill bigger holes in their balls so they can be lighter and simple to throw.

-Drilling a hole in your bowling ball will not affect its work as long as the gap is not too big.
+Drilling a hole in your bowling ball will not affect its work if the gap is not too big.
 It might only have an effect if you are trying to throw the ball with the extra speed you are physically capable of.

-Have a pro shop check your ball after drilling to ensure it is still within regulation size.
+Have a pro shop check your ball after drilling to ensure it is within regulation size.

 Read Next – Bowling ball, how to choose: Weight